Order Summary 0 Item (s)

 Description

-A California jury in a bellwether case ordered Meta Platforms Inc. and Google's YouTube to pay more than $3 million in compensatory damages for the deliberate design of an addictive social media platform and the severe mental health harm it caused the plaintiff as a teen and preteen.
-New Mexico jurors also sided with state prosecutors, awarding $375 million in fines for violations of the state's Unfair Practices Act, and 40 state attorneys general have filed similar lawsuits.
-These verdicts, along with rapid state legislative activity, reflect growing societal demand for laws protecting minors from the mental health, safety, and autonomy risks posed by pervasive influences of digital platforms.
+In the courts, a California jury, in a bellwether case, awarded more than $3 million in compensatory damages for the deliberate design of an addictive social media platform and the severe mental health harm it caused the plaintiff as a teen and preteen.
+New Mexico jurors also sided with state prosecutors, awarding $375 million in fines for violations of the state’s Unfair Practices Act, and forty state attorneys general have filed similar lawsuits.

 Listen as our panel examines evolving state and federal legal frameworks, including new COPPA regulations aimed at protecting the online privacy of children and teens.
-Attendees will gain practical guidance to help businesses of all sizes address regulatory developments, enforcement activity, privacy litigation exposure, and the challenges posed by emerging technology.
+Attendees will gain practical guidance to help businesses manage regulatory and enforcement developments and the challenges posed by emerging technology.

 -